Why Celebrities Avoid Bunion Surgery

-The only logical reason someone would say no to a surgery is that the pain of the procedure is greater than the pain of the bunion and the person’s vanity combined!
+The only logical reason someone would say no to surgery is that the pain and inconvenience of the procedure is greater than the pain of the bunion itself.

-Wait.
-We’ve all been told that women are willing to suffer pain and discomfort.
-Beauty aside, try stacking on a job that has you on your feet all day.
-Ouch!
-When chronic pain, vanity, and your career are all working together in favor of surgery and you STILL avoid it, that’s got to be one horrible surgery!
+When chronic pain, concern for your appearance, and your career are all working together in favor of surgery and you STILL avoid it, that’s got to be one horrible surgery!

-Even when conventional bunion surgery is fully accessible to people, they still choose not to face it because it is known to be very painful and comes with a six month recovery time.
-It’s not practical for anyone, …except maybe Julio Jones during the off-season.
+Even when traditional bunion surgery is fully accessible to people, they still choose not to seek it out because it is known to be very painful and comes with a six month recovery time; that’s not practical for anyone!

-Bunion surgery is known for being brutal.
-It is painful, and with a six month recovery time, it is extraordinarily inconvenient, not to mention the unsightly scars left behind.
-In conventional bunion surgery, surgeons expose the bones of your big toe and joint, cut away parts of the different joint bones then install plates and screws to hold the big toe in place while the bones re-fuse in the proper position.
+Traditional bunion surgery is known for being difficult.
+It is painful, and with a six month recovery time, it is extraordinarily inconvenient.
+Worse, traditional bunion surgery often contributes to serious scarring and soreness after the fact.
+During a traditional bunion surgery, surgeons expose the bones of the big toe and joint, cut away parts of the different joint bones, and then install plates and screws to hold the big toe in place while the bones re-fuse in the proper position.

-The mere invasiveness of the procedure is enough to steer anyone away, fleeing in a desperate search for an alternative.
+The mere invasiveness of the procedure is enough to steer anyone away.

 Minimally Invasive Bunion Surgery